sakamototomato/react-text-mediasia/README.md

 The deliverable is a frontend built using `React` connecting to provided backend in 2 ways:

-- `Websocket`:
-	- All planet, miners and asteroids status and information displayed on the frontend should be updated live via a websocket connection to the backend
-	- Each time a miner, planet, asteroid is created or modified on the backend, it should be updated live on the frontend
 - `REST API`:
 	- All data should be accessible via a REST API structure:
 		- GET `/miners`: return the list of miners